The most popular Open-source alternative to Windows is Linux. Linux is the standard server OS used by many governments and financial institutions.

-If you have the slightest bit of care for your privacy then you should use Linux rather than any other Operating System for your desktop.
+If you care less about your privacy, then you should use Linux rather than any other Operating System for your desktop.

 Linux is undoubtedly the most popular OS among the servers.
-Linux users can boost up their security and privacy by employing the best Linux VPN.
+Linux users can boost their security and privacy using the best VPN.

-The Linux VPN can provide you with great security features and many other features like DNS leak protection and kill switch.
-These and many other features can be availed if you employ one of the above-mentioned 5 best VPN for Linux.
+The Linux VPN can provide excellent security and many other features like DNS leak protection and a kill switch.
+These and many other features can be availed if you employ one of those 5 best VPNs for Linux as mentioned earlier.